aimms/how-to/Articles/299/299-change-account-pro.rst

 Overview
 --------------------

-AIMMS jobs are run on the PRO server with the name ``AimmsPROSession.exe``.
+AIMMS jobs are run on the PRO On-Premise server with the name ``AimmsPROSession.exe``.

 .. image:: images/AimmsPROSession1.png
     :align: center